Andrew Goldstein (musician)

 Andrew Goldstein (born March 17, 1986) is an American musician, singer, songwriter, and record producer.
 He was born in Reston, Virginia, and attended James Madison University, graduating in 2008.

 Goldstein began his career by singing in the band The Friday Night Boys on Fueled by Ramen.
-He has worked across genres with a wide array of artists, including Maroon 5, Megan Thee Stallion, Katy Perry, Tate McRae, Addison Rae, Laufey, Linkin Park, Britney Spears, Demi Lovato, 5 Seconds of Summer, Blink-182, Kane Brown, blackbear,Yungblud, Reneé Rapp, LANY, All Time Low, and ILLENIUM.
+He has worked across genres with a wide array of artists, including Maroon 5, Megan Thee Stallion, Katy Perry, Tate McRae, Addison Rae, Linkin Park, Britney Spears, Demi Lovato, 5 Seconds of Summer, Blink-182, Kane Brown, blackbear, Yungblud, Reneé Rapp, LANY, and ILLENIUM.
 He also releases music as a solo artist and is sometimes credited under the name FRND (disemvoweling of "friend").